MatousAc/qag/research/notes.md

 * 7b-chatAE05: Unspecific prompt.
 No custom tokens.
 Testing cutom eval metrics.
 The generation seems to get slightly better as we go along through training, but the metrics don't change as much as I'd expect.
 The end result extracts good answers.
 * **7b-chatAE06**: Same as above.
 Testing training more Lora layers (qvko).
 Results: the adapter is twice the size of the others at 256MB.
 Inference is not slower however.
 The answers produced can be slightly better than the 07 model which did not train extra layers.
 These answers are slightly easier to make questions for.
 Probably move forward without the 'o' layer, but keep training the 'k' (key layer).
 * 7b-chatAE07: Same as above.
 Testing exact same w/o more Lora layers (increased gradient accumulation steps to 10).
 Produces slightly more difficult answers than the 06 model which has trained extra layers.
 * 7b-chatAE08: Same as above.
 Now testing w/ injection of custom evaluation metrics.
+Results are same as above.

 ## QG
 * 7b-chatQG00: Relatively specific unoptimized prompt.
 No custom tokens.
 Produces decent questions.
 Spits out a ton of "do not confuse w/ vs #"